-Our 'Workforce planning and development tool' is designed to help your organisation to plan for and implement a new workforce development plan.
+Our 'Practical approaches to workforce planning - a guide for adult social care providers' is designed to help your organisation to plan for and implement a workforce plan.

 It'll help you to understand what works well in your organisation, identify the gaps and priority areas for future development.